-Direct the welding wire straight into the joint.
+3. Direct the welding wire straight into the joint.
 This gives an angle of 90° (straight up and down) for butt (end to end) welds, and an angle of 45° for fillet (T-shaped) welds.

-- 4. When using flux-cored wire, the end of the Flux Gun should be tilted so that wire is angled anywhere in-between straight on and 15° in the direction you are welding.
-The amount of tilt is called the drag angle. - The Contact Tip should remain within 1/2" of the work surface.
-This distance is called CTWD - Contact Tip to Work Distance.
+- 4. For MIG welding using solid wire and shielding gas, the end of the MIG Gun should be tilted so that wire is angled anywhere in-between straight on and 15° away from the direction you are welding.
+The amount of tilt is called the push angle. - 5.
+When using flux-cored wire without shielding gas, the end of the MIG Gun should be tilted so that wire is angled anywhere in-between straight on and 15° in the direction you are welding.
+The amount of tilt is called the drag angle. - 6.
+The Contact Tip should remain within 1/2" of the work surface.
+This distance is called CTWD Contact Tip to Work Distance.